 Prof. Dr. Adriano Marantelli, LL.M.

 Adriano Marantelli, lawyer and tax expert, has been an associate professor since January 2013 and professor of Swiss, European and international tax law at the University of Bern since August 2016.
-He has also been a lecturer in international tax law at the University of Lucerne since 2011.
+In addition, he was a lecturer in international tax law at the University of Lucerne from 2011 to 2016.
 His main areas of practice are corporate tax law, international tax law, Bernese tax law and the cross-border taxation of individuals.